Led by Castle and Clingan, defending champ UConn returns to NCAA title game, beating Alabama 86-72

 UConn shut down Alabama’s open looks from the 3-point arc and started getting the ball into Clingan, who overpowered the Tide when he got near the rim.

+“They’re a really great team,” Sears said.
+“We turned the ball over and they made us pay for it.”

-The Huskies gradually stretched the lead, pushed the Tide back every time they made a run and put themselves in position to make history Monday night.
+The Huskies gradually stretched the lead, pushed the Tide back every time they made a run and put themselves in position to make history.